Chart Color Schemes

 Age

-The median age in Athelstone is 43 years, which is significantly higher than Greater Adelaide's average of 39 years and Australia's median age of 38 years.
+The median age in Athelstone is 43 years, significantly higher than Greater Adelaide's average of 39 years and Australia's median age of 38 years.
 Compared to Greater Adelaide, Athelstone has a higher proportion of residents aged 55-64 (12.9%) but fewer residents aged 25-34 (10.9%).
-According to the 2021 Census, the 75-84 age group has increased from 6.5% to 7.8% of Athelstone's population, while the 55-64 age group has decreased from 14.2% to 12.9%.
-By 2041, demographic projections indicate significant shifts in Athelstone's age structure.
-The 85+ age group is expected to grow by 126%, reaching 532 people from 235.
+According to the 2021 Census, the 75-84 age group increased from 6.5% to 7.8%, while the 55-64 age group decreased from 14.2% to 12.9%.
+By 2041, demographic projections show significant shifts in Athelstone's age structure.
+The 85+ age group is projected to grow by 126% (296 people), reaching 532 from 235.
 Notably, the combined 65+ age groups will account for 54% of total population growth, reflecting the area's aging demographic profile.
 In contrast, both the 0-4 and 35-44 age groups are projected to decrease in number.